 James Curleigh, Levi’s Brand President

 A retailer's self-awareness is what helps it to make customers and employees joyful.
 It's hard to satisfy the first ones' needs without the harmonious work of the last ones.
 Therefore, both groups of people should be inspired by interaction with the company.
-Earlier XME considered what is retail* back office and its *software as well as why should sellers create a robust framework for their business activities?
+Earlier XME considered what is a retail back office and its software as well as why should sellers create a robust framework for their business activities?
 Today, the focus is on the question "How?"

 How a novice retailer can build a back office in the right way and what should an experienced seller take into account.
 It's time to expand horizons.